Skip to Content

 Embezzlement is considered a serious white collar offense and is penalized as such in the state of Texas.
 At The Alband Law Firm, our Fort Worth embezzlement attorney has a deep understanding of Texas laws and will work tirelessly to build a strong defense on your behalf.

-Call The Alband Law Firm today at (817) 997-4366 or contact us online to schedule a consultation with our embezzlement lawyer in Fort Worth.
+Call The Alband Law Firm today at (817) 997-4366 or contact us online to schedule a FREE consultation with our embezzlement lawyer in Fort Worth.

 What is Embezzlement?